gdamore/govisor/README.md

 of govisord on the same system (but you will have to choose different TCP management ports.)

-Govisord listens by default at http://localhost:8321/ - it does use any authentication at this point (yet), so be careful not to expose this to end users.
+Govisord listens by default at http://localhost:8321/

+See govisord/main.go for a list of options, etc.

 Govisor is designed for embedding as well.
 You can embed the manager into your own application.
 The REST API implementation provides a http.Handler,